fossasia/open-event-attendee-ios/README.md

 `git rebase  upstream/master`<br />
 This will give you an exact copy of the current remote, make sure you don't have any local changes.<br />
 6. Project set-up is complete.<br />
-## Contributing and developing a feature
+## Git commands for developing a feature
 1. Make sure you are in the develop branch `git checkout master`.<br />
 2. Sync your copy `git pull --rebase upstream master`.<br />
 3. Create a new branch with a meaningful name `git checkout -b branch_name`.<br />